mossprescott/moonface/README.md

 circular MIP-display models without too much trouble.
 Not sure how easy it would be to port to earlier API versions.

-Not yet dithering the moon's image.
-That will make it a much more compelling visual.

 For AMOLED models, would want to try a more subtle design, and there would be no need to dither the moon image (but you might want to start with more resolution and bit-depth.)